LaCucinaDeFi/la-cucina-contracts/README.md

  * This contract also ensures that each user will have only one NFT except the excepted addressses which are allowed to hold multiple nfts. these excepted addresses are mostly the contracts` addresses.
  * This contract allows Market contract to create new nfts.

-## Pantry Contract
+## Kitchen Contract

-* Pantry contract allows admin to store and manage all the data related with the dishes.
+* Kitchen contract allows admin to store and manage all the data related with the dishes.
 It stores the baseIngredients information and the svgs for the different variations of the base ingredients.
-* The Pantry contract is mainly used in the Dishes NFT contract for preparing and serving the dish.
+* The Kitchen contract is mainly used in the Dishes NFT contract for preparing and serving the dish.
-* All supported dishes are added in the pantry contract.
+* All supported dishes are added in the kitchen contract.

 ## DishesNFT Contract